 What ‘The Yage Letters’ also did was help create a sort of drug tourism in the jungles of Colombia and Peru.
-People from around the world have been coming here for decades to find a shaman and experience Yage.
+People from around the world have been coming here for decades to find a shaman and experience the mind-altering effects of Yage.

 All the jungle hostels will casually make the introductions and the Taitas love to talk about Yage and its affects.
 Like wine salesmen they joyfully promote the plant and sell the experience.
 They make the Yage experience seem natural and uncomplicated.
 And for a price $15 – $50 per person they will supply the potion and guide people through the experience.

 Full disclosure I didn’t do Yage but I did talk to a Taita, Carlos, about the experience.

 For a few days before the trip you have to cleanse and quiet your body – go on a fruit and vegetable diet and not have sex.

 The Taita will talk to the people who want to do Yage to assess their energy and to determine if the person should partake and if the Taita wants to guide them.
 Apparently your true personality and all your demons reveal themselves in spades during this experience.